dottjt/plastic/chapters/05-date.md

 She lights up a cigarette, strutting towards me.
 Exhaling before kissing me on the lips.
 She curls her leg around mine, kicking my excitement into full-gear as the relevancy became relevant.
 The light was here and it was my time to shine.
 I wanted to fuck her so bad.

 "What do you say we head out to the city?
 My shout."

+ I embraced myself for a wholesome night of flavoured tinnitus and unmarked glory holes.
+Ready to impress her paper-thin waist with a good ol' whack-a-moleay.

 ## Scene 1 END